deja-blue/software-interview/README.md

 2. Require as little of your time as possible.
 3. Introduce you to the types of challenges you might encounter in this role.

 This is intended to be a lightweight, full-stack exercise.
 It should take ~2.5 hours depending on your familiarity the different components.
-For the exercises, we created a a reduced form of our software stack: Golang on the backend, Typescript (Next JS for web tooling & React Native for our actual app) on the frontend.
+For the exercises, we created a reduced form of our software stack: Golang on the backend, Typescript (Next JS for web tooling & React Native for our actual app) on the frontend.
 It is intended to resemble as much of a real world environment as possible.
 Feel free to use all of the resources that are normally at your disposal for your engineering work, but please complete it yourself (ex. no outsourcing).

 Below, you'll find the exercises we've chosen to represent the work you may encounter in this role.
 There is not necessarily a single right answer to some of these — we've left these intentionally open-ended to see how you think.